Links on Android Authority may earn us a commission. Learn more.

 Wireless Charging has had a hit-or-miss relationship with the mobile industry, dipping in and out of product ranges and flitting between spec sheet features and accessory status.
-However, the second half of 2017 and early 2018 has seen a major shift in the industry’s balance of power, led by Apple’s decision to pick a side.
+These days, a number of high profile smartphone ranges support wireless charging, including Google latest Pixels, Samsung’s Galaxy S and Note products, and the Huawei Mate 20 Pro.